Spring 2022 Master's in Four Competition Finalists

-Master's students who have earned 18 hours of graduate coursework toward the degree may compete in the Master's in 4 Competition during which they have four minutes, and four slides, to explain their research to a diverse audience.
+Master's students who have earned 18 hours of graduate coursework toward the degree may compete in the Master's in Four Competition during which they have four minutes, and four slides, for them to explain their research to a diverse audience.

-- A master's student with at least 18 hours of graduate coursework earned toward the degree.
+- Eligibility: Master's students with at least 18 hours of graduate coursework earned toward the degree.

 - A maximum of four slides that have no animation, embedded video, audio, or movement of any kind.

 - A solo, non-technical oral description of the student's research or creative endeavors.

 - No props, notes or costumes are allowed.

 - A maximum of 16 points may be earned.

 - The following will be rated by the judges: